Updated: 23/11/2025

 The water flows through a vast network of channels, sometimes even defying gravity.
 Our local guide, Said, explained that Falaj Al Khatmain is fed by Wadi Al Mu’aidin.
 It is one of five Omani aflaj listed as a UNESCO World Heritage Site in 2006.
 This designation recognizes it as an outstanding example of an ancient, sustainable water-sharing system.

-While reading about the history of the village, I came to understand that one of the most powerful Omani tribes, the Bani Riyam, settled here.
-Said explained that the families that make up the tribe lived between Jabel Al Akhdar (the nearby Green Mountain) and Birkat al Mouz.
+While reading about the history of the village, I came to understand that nine tribes settled in the village.
+They were attracted there by the falaj.
+One of the most powerful Omani tribes, the Bani Riyam, was one of these.
+Said explained that the families that make up this tribe lived between Jabel Al Akhdar (the nearby Green Mountain) and Birkat al Mouz.

 The greenery of the gardens and plantations is a beautiful contrast to the ocre buildings (Photo: Joussour to Oman)

 The ever-present sound of water in the village is refreshing.
-It isn’t difficult for me to understand why the Bani Riyam tribe chose to settle there.
+It isn’t difficult for me to understand why different tribes chose to settle there.
 If you come to visit, I think you will also see why.

 From Banana Café, it takes about 10-15 minutes to walk back to Bait al Sabah Heritage Inn & Café.
 Climb up to the top terrace and watch the village get bathed in a golden light as the sun sets.
 This will make for a beautiful end to your day in Birkat al Mouz.